Huckleberry Muffins made with wild huckleberries! These delicious muffins can be made with fresh or frozen huckleberries.

 Instead, we try to make several trips up into the mountains and pick what we can.
 We freeze the berries to last all year long.
 These huckleberry muffins get made a few times a year along with huckleberry crisp, huckleberry pancakes and huckleberry pie.

 Huckleberries resemble blueberries, but only in looks.
 Hucks range in colors from purple, to dark blue to red.
 They also range in size usually being much smaller than a blueberry.
-The taste of a huckleberry is pure delicious!
+The taste of a huckleberry is pure deliciousness!
 The only way to describe it is a tart and sweet juicy berry.
 Really, the only way to know is to taste one!

-You can use either fresh or frozen berries.
+- Huckleberries - You can use either fresh or frozen berries.
 If using frozen, add the berries while still frozen.
 Do not thaw them first.
 Increase baking time by 5-8 minutes.

 - Combine flour, sugar, baking powder and salt in a bowl